blahami2/routing-cmd/README.md

     - list of nodes in the path (ordered)
     - list of edges in the path (ordered)
     - list of coordinates in the path (ordered)

+## Versions ##

+### 1.1 ###
+- Added new content to the config file: path to the reference route statistics
+- Provided statistics are compared to the result
+- The data are exported into the output directory
+- Please, update your config file or let the application generate a new one as well as a template for the reference config file